Effective September 13, 2023

 8.1.2 As stated in Section 6.4.1, the Base Rate shall mean the aggregate of all revenues and income derived directly or indirectly from the operation of the Property, excepting only taxes and fees.
 Typically, the accommodation fare and the Base Rate are synonymous.
 As provided in Section 6.4.1, we shall be entitled to 100% of all fees, except as may otherwise be provided in writing, whether through a modification of this Agreement, an amendment or addendum to this Agreement, or through written notice to you.
 Our Commission and the fees are collectively the “Management Fee.”
 Third-Party Guest Fees charged to the Guest are not part of the Base Rate and do not affect the calculation of the Management Fee in any way.
 Owner will bear the full cost of any Third-Party Fees and commissions charged to us or the Owner.

 8.2.1 You recognize that the Management Fee compensates us for our services.
 It does not cover the expenses directly associated with managing your Property.
 Consequently, except where otherwise stated in this Agreement, you shall be fully responsible for all expenses associated with managing your Property.
 While many of these expenses are irregular expenses—such as maintenance needs—some are regular expenses, such as tourism tax remission services.
 In addition, we charge a $99 monthly “software fee” to cover the direct costs we incur to manage your property and carry it in our system.
-These costs are subject to change without notice, subject to the provisions of Section 8.2.2 below.
+These costs are subject to change, subject to the provisions of Section 8.2.2 below.
 However, as provided in Section 8.2.2 below, we will provide you notice of any change in such a fee within a reasonable period of time of our becoming aware of such a change.

 8.2.2 Costs and fees associated with managing your Property, including without limitation tourism tax remission services and the $99 monthly software fee, are subject to change without notice.
 These costs are meant to reimburse Weekender Management for the actual expenses incurred and are not intended as fees or the source of additional profit for the Company.
 As such, Weekender Management will not arbitrarily change these costs but reserves the right to adjust them as necessary to reflect accurately the actual expenses directly incurred in managing your Property.
 To clarify, this Section 8.2 applies only to expenses directly attributable to managing your Property.
 Indirect costs associated with running a property management company in general are not billable.